togarashimayo/togarashimayo.github.io/content/writings/tannenbaum.md

 To celebrate hitting my (then-almost) one year of regularly showing up to that restaurant, I returned to Tannenbaum with my half-German friend Zerogouki (again!) last Saturday for lunch.

 I had the Jägerpfanne and the (fried) potatoes, which was what I ordered during my first visit last year...in German.
-They're like my previous visits: it's Mira Mendes; you know what you will get and they're solid.
+They're like my previous visits: it's Mira *[last name removed]*; you know what you will get and they're solid.
 If you know, you know.
 If not...

 You will order your food and be forced to let Mira (pretend to) be your mom during your visit, which does include her playfully teasing you.
 It doesn't matter if you're older than her or hate being teased.
 It's part of the contract; you will accept both that teasing and Mira as your temporary mother figure.